RMK

 Setup RMK environment

-In this section, you'll setup the Rust development environment, install all needed components for compiling and flashing RMK.
+First, you have to setup the Rust development environment and install all the needed components for compiling and flashing RMK.

 1. Install Rust